Phuoc Binh falls to the North Vietnamese

 Wheel of Fortune, one of the the longest‑running syndicated game shows in American television, premieres on NBC on January 6, 1975.
 Created by television legend Merv Griffin and hosted since…

-On January 6, 1975, a crowd of 2,000‑plus lines up outside Boston Garden to buy tickets to the rock band Led Zeppelin.
-Some in the crowd then entered into the…
+On January 6, 1975, a freezing cold day, a crowd of 2,000‑plus lines up outside Boston Garden to buy tickets to the rock band Led Zeppelin.
+Some in the crowd…

 Barry Manilow’s scores his first #1 single with “Mandy” on January 18, 1975.
 He would go on to sell more than 75 millions records over the course of his career.…